- Evernote helps you focus on what matters most and have access to your information when you need it.

 - Share Notes

-What I personally didn’t like about Evernote for Windows 8, Windows 10 was that many times, I had the feeling that a lot of space wasn’t properly used (just like in the Notebooks picture below) and that there was a lot of free space that could’ve been better optimized.
+What I didn’t like about Evernote for Windows 10 was that many times, I had the feeling that a lot of space wasn’t properly used and that there was a lot of free space that could’ve been better optimized.

-Maybe this is the reason why Evernote currently has only a 3 out of 5 rating.
+Maybe this is why Evernote has only a 3 out of 5 rating.

-Evernote for Windows 8, Windows 10 is built with the core meaning of tiles and really leverages the power of Windows 8, Windows 10.
-Using Evernote, you can Auto-synchronize notes amongst your devices, use it for research (using the Wikipedia Windows 8 application for it, as well), and even use it as some sort of a virtual whitebord.
+Evernote for Windows 10 is built with the core meaning of tiles and leverages the power of Windows 10.
+Using Evernote, you can Auto-synchronize notes amongst your devices, use it for research (using the Wikipedia application for it, as well), and even use it as a virtual whiteboard.

-We will be updating this review of Evernote for Windows 8, Windows 10 if new versions will be made available.
+We will update this review of Evernote for Windows 10 if new versions are available.